How open are hybrid journals included in transformative agreements?: Results

 Between 2018 and 2022, high-income countries almost exclusively dominated hybrid open access publishing through transformative agreements.
-During this period, first authors affiliated with institutions from Organisation for Economic Co-operation and Development (OECD) member countries published 602,050 open access articles in hybrid journals, representing 81\% of the investigated open access articles.
+To discern socio-economic differences, these countries were grouped according to their membership in the Organisation for Economic Co-operation and Development (OECD).
+Overall, first authors affiliated with institutions from OECD member countries published 602,050 open access articles in hybrid journals, representing 81\% of the investigated open access articles.
 This disparity between OECD nations and other countries becomes even more evident when considering open access through transformative agreements, as 310,712 of 328,957, or 94\% of open access articles were associated with such agreements.

 Figure \ref{fig:country_patch}A shows the development of hybrid open access publishing by country, comparing the OECD area with the BRICS, an intergovernmental organisation, which comprised Brazil, Russia, India, China, and South Africa as of 2022.
 The residual category ``Other'' includes the remaining countries.
 Full counting was applied to account for multiple country affiliations (Hottenrott et al., 2021).
-From 2018 to 2022, the proportion of open access in hybrid journals increased from 6.1\% in 2018 to 26\% in 2022.
+Open access in hybrid journals increased in particular because of publications from first authors affiliated with institutions from the OECD area, from 52,154 in 2018 to 202,787 in 2022.
+This growth was largely driven by transformative agreements.
+Their share rose from 5.5\% in 2018 (n = 2,859) to 68\% (n = 137,815) in 2022.
 In contrast, BRICS recorded a low uptake, moderately growing from 1.6\% in 2018 to 3.7\% in 2022.